sitaraemilys/CV/README.md

 _[LinkedIn] (https://uk.linkedin.com/sityemilyshah)_ &nbsp;|&nbsp;
 _[Blog] (https://odetoyoda.wordpress.com/)_

 Avid knitter, spider diagram junkie and lover of lists.
 One can never have too many lists.
 Hundertwasser/Frida Kahlo and Ada Lovelace are held in my highest regards.
 Pastimes include animation and quadratic equations.
 Oh, and I have an ability to fit into very small spaces if needs be.
-Desks, cardboard boxes and car boots included. (something about code...?)
+Desks, cardboard boxes and car boots included. (something about code...)

 ## Skills

 #### Analytical
+EXAMPLE
 I like logic.
 A lot.
 Get a problem.
 Recognise the problem.